 Nikon 16-35mm f/4 VR

 Nikon 16-35mm f/4 AF-S VR G ED IF N Aspherical (77mm filters, 23.9 oz./678g, 1'/0.29m close focus, about $1,257). enlarge.
-This site's biggest source of support is when you use these links, especially to it at Adorama, where I got mine, or to it at Amazon, when you get anything, regardless of the country in which you live.
+This site's biggest source of support is when you use these links to approved source, especially to it at Adorama, where I got mine, or to it at Amazon, when you get anything, regardless of the country in which you live.
 Never buy elsewhere or at retail, since Nikon does not seal its boxes and you have no way of knowing if it's a damaged, returned, incomplete or used item if you buy from other than my personally approved sources.
 Thank you!
 Ken.

 Sample image: California State Capitol Dome, Sacramento.
 Nikon 16-35 VR set to 16mm, f/4 at 1/15 at ISO 200 on FX hand-held.
 Full-resolution image.